Caleb & Brown

 Crypto Portfolio Building Basics

-The primary goal of building a well-balanced portfolio is to minimise the impact of the - at times - volatile market by managing risk through diversification.
+The primary goal of building a well-balanced portfolio is to minimise the impact of market volatility by managing risk through diversification.

 Creating a well-balanced crypto portfolio by diversifying the assets you invest in can significantly reduce your exposure to risk while increasing exposure to a broader range of digital assets.

-There is no one-size-fits-all approach to building a portfolio and each strategy comes with different trade-offs for different types of traders or investors depending on their goals and risk appetite and profile - essentially, your ability to accept losses in exchange for the possibility of higher returns.
+There is no one-size-fits-all approach to building a portfolio, and each strategy comes with different trade-offs for different types of traders or investors, depending on their goals, risk appetite and profile.
+Essentially, your ability to accept potential losses or large fluctuations in unrealised gains or losses could provide higher returns in the long term.

 Concentrated vs Diversified Crypto Portfolios